t9md/atom-markdown-toc-auto/README.md

 - Insert TOC
 - Automatically update TOC on editor save.
-- Can change max level of header to use for toc by embedded TOC header.
+- Customizable `max` and `min` level of header to use. auto `update`, inlucde `link` or not.
-- Ignore embedded code in markdown.
+- Extract only markdown header by using Atom's scope descriptor used in syntax highlight(So ignore `#` in embedded code in markdown).
 - Generate link for GitHub wiki
   - Remove invalid char for link
   - Extract inner text(`xxx`) from `<kbd>xxx</kbd>` tag and use in link.